jonasmehl1/structural_phylogenetics/README.md

 # Customization

 In principle the entire pipeline is easily customizable by changing the input/output files in the snakemake rules, e.g. if we dont want to trim the alignments.
+So in the main snakefile workflow/snakefile simply comment out the parts with iqtree if you only want the structure alignments and snakemake will only execute until there.